Epirius/minesweeper/README.md

 # minesweeper
+run minesweeper.py to play a terminal version, it currently works fine.

-minesweeper_terminal is currently working fine. gui is currently being worked on.
+run gui.py in the gui folder to play a gui version, it is currently being worked on.